Medical Schools · Australia · VIC

-Monash University Medicine Entry Guide – UCAT, Course Structure & Selection
+Monash University Medicine Entry Guide – Pathways, Requirements & Admission

 Medicine at Monash University is delivered through the Bachelor of Medical Science and Doctor of Medicine (MD), one of Australia's most competitive medical degrees.
 Monash offers both undergraduate and graduate entry pathways, with undergraduate applicants typically assessed using ATAR, UCAT ANZ and a Multiple Mini Interview (MMI).
 The program combines foundational medical sciences, early clinical exposure, research training and extensive clinical placements across Victoria.
 Consistently ranked among Australia's leading medical schools, Monash is recognised for its strengths in medical education, biomedical research and healthcare innovation.